Shirley squirmed in her chair and leaned forward, giving me a hard, exhausted look.

 - Is this a problem that you would prefer to deal with on your own?

-- What would you like to ask from me on this?
+- What would you like to ask of me on this?
 Is it hard for you to ask?

 - What do your values tell you about this?
 What do you think we should prioritize?